 With respect to these commenters, NASD believes the purpose of the proposed requirement in this area is misunderstood.
-According to NASD, the proposed rulemaking, as it pertains to dealing with the factor of relative compensation in the fairness opinion process, is driven by the regulatory goal of ameliorating this potential conflict through procedures reasonably designed to consider whether in fact such conflict exists and to what extent it may bear on the determination that a transaction is fair.
-NASD states that it is not intended to fashion additional substantive legal requirements more appropriately addressed, in NASD's view, by state corporation law and the federal law and rules concerning proxies.
-It is NASD's view that subjecting this potential conflict to the rigor of appropriately and reasonably designed procedures is an appropriate prophylactic with respect to a factor that may or may not weigh on the determination that a transaction is fair.
+The proposed rulemaking, as it pertains to dealing with the factor of relative compensation in the fairness opinion process, is driven by the regulatory goal of ameliorating this potential conflict through procedures reasonably designed to consider whether in fact such conflict exists and to what extent it may bear on the determination that a transaction is fair.
+It is not intended to fashion additional substantive legal requirements more appropriately addressed, in our view, by state corporation law and the federal law and rules concerning proxies.
+It is our view that subjecting this potential conflict to the rigor of appropriately and reasonably designed procedures is an appropriate prophylactic with respect to a factor that may or may not weigh on the determination that a transaction is fair.